SalvadorHS/ShrimpProduction/README.md

 ## Findings 📈
 - The best optimal ML Model assessed by classification performance (accuracy, precision, recall and f1-score) and execution time is the Naive Bayes Classifier.
   - After performing hyper-parameter tunning of SVC, XGBoost and Random Forest models, the classification performance equaled the Bayes Classifier, however, execution time remained higher.
+  - Logistic Regression had the lowest classification performance.
+- The top ten selected features given by a Random Forest model are applied for building the ML models.

 ## Built with 🛠️